Chapter 31. Reproductive System

 ⑥ Types

-○ ** Estrone, Estradiol, and Estriol are present.
+○ Estrone, estradiol, and estriol are included.

-① Production Sites : Corpus luteum, placenta.
+① Production Sites: Corpus luteum (yellow body), placenta.

 ② Hypothalamic and Pituitary Feedback.